|Style||Fully Escorted & Guided

 Continue to Dublin and set out on a panoramic tour to discover Dublin's Fair City.
 The north side of the River Liffey offers great striking monuments such as the General Post Office (GPO) on the city main thoroughfare, O'Connell Street, or the Custom House along the quays, as well as the Phoenix Park, one of the largest public parks in Europe.
 The south side appears more sophisticated with its vast Georgian squares, such as Merrion Square where Oscar Wilde's House can still be found, its colorful doors, along with Grafton Street and its quality shops.
 Not so far from St. Stephen's Green, in Kildare Street, you can see the house of Bram Stoker, the author of Dracula.

-Optional Excursion: Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music. ($69 per person, excludes beverages) Accommodations: Ballsbridge Hotel or similar.
-Breakfast provided.
+Optional Excursion: Music & Dinner at a Pub, $69.
+Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music.
+Price excludes beverages.